sameerhussainmughal3-crypto/sameerhussainmughal3/README.md

 ---

 ## 📜 Certifications
-## My Certificates are pending but I show this certificate from to cloud
+### My Certificates are pending but I show this certificate from to cloud:

 - Data Engineering in Python (DataCamp)
 - Associate Data Engineer in SQL (DataCamp)